Keto diet benefits for weight loss, diabetes & PCOS

 The Ketogenic Diet

 Many variations of ketogenic diets exist, but all prohibit carb-rich foods.
-Some of these foods may be evident: starches from both refined and whole grains such as breads, cereals, rice, pasta, and biscuits; berries, corn, and other starchy vegetables; and fruit juices.
-Some that might not be so apparent are legumes, and many fruits.
+Some of these foods may be evident: starches from both refined and whole grains such as bread, cereals, rice, pasta, and biscuits; berries, corn, and other starchy vegetables; and fruit juices.
+Legumes and many fruits might not be so apparent.
 Most ketogenic plans make it possible for foods high in saturated fat, such as fatty cuts of meat, processed meats, lard, and butter, in addition to sources of unsaturated fats, like nuts, seeds, avocados, plant oils, and fatty fish.
 Based upon your source of advice, ketogenic food lists may vary.

 Scientific studies for Keto Diet